 You can now see a graph while showing commit history for repositories or files.
 This allows you to easily create a mental model of all your branches and commits for your git repositories using git graph (Figure 14).
 The graph shows all your commits in topological order.

-- merge commits are represented by grey dots connected to their first parent and second parent.
+- Merge commits are represented by grey dots connected to their first parent and second parent.

-- normal commits are represented by blue dots.
+- Normal commits are represented by blue dots.

-- if the parent commit of a commit is not visible in the view port on the next 50 commits, then we excise the commit connection.
+- If the parent commit of a commit is not visible in the view port on the next 50 commits, then we excise the commit connection.
 Once you click the arrow, the commit is connected to its parent commit.

 If your team has been using Git tags to mark a specific point in the history of your repository, then your commits will now show the tags that you have created.
-You will be able view tags (Figure 16) for a specific commit in the commit list view and the details page.
+You are able view tags (Figure 16) for a specific commit in the commit list view and the details page.

 Add tags to commits